Ewan-Keith/flying-cats/README.md

 sbt nativeImage
 ```

-and then found under `target/native-image/flying-cats`.
+The build for each module can then be found under `modules/<module-name>/target/native-image/<module-name>`.